Gerhard Roßbach: Roßbach's Freikorps campaigns

-Roßbach's Freikorps activities, particularly in the Silesian Uprisings), had a marked continuity with his service as infantry officer during the First World War, with the important difference that all of these activities were illegal under the terms of the Treaty of Versailles and the law of the Weimar Republic.
+Roßbach's Freikorps activities, particularly in the Silesian Uprisings, had a marked continuity with his service as infantry officer during the First World War, with the important difference that all of these activities were illegal under the terms of the Treaty of Versailles and the law of the Weimar Republic.
 During the Baltic fighting of 1919, his Freikorps Roßbach made an extremely long march from Berlin across Eastern Europe to rescue the Eiserne Division (another Freikorps) from destruction by the Latvian Army.

 Waite writes that, "Whatever one thinks of the man's character, [Roßbach's]...rescue of the Iron Division must remain one of the great feats of military history.
 Braving an early and unusually harsh Baltic winter, Rossbach led his badly equipped men over a twelve thousand mile trek from Berlin across Eastern Europe.
 They often marched forty miles a day.
 As soon as they arrived at Thorensberg, the Rossbach Detachment attacked the Latvian army, cut a path through to the beleagured Iron Division, and held off the Latvians until Bischoff's men could escape."

-A member of the Roßbach's Freikorp involved in this campaign recalled that mission while he was later on trial at Nuremberg: The fighting in the Baltic States was more savage and more bitter than any I had experienced [in the first] World War...
+Nazi Rudolf Höss, a member of the Roßbach's Freikorp involved in this campaign, recalled that mission in his autobiography written while on trial at Nuremberg: The fighting in the Baltic States was more savage and more bitter than any I had experienced [in the first] World War...
 There was no real front, for the enemy was everywhere.
 When it came to a clash, it was a fight to the death, and no quarter was given or expected...
 [Houses were] set on fire and burned the occupants to death.
 On innumerable occasions I came across this terrible spectacle of burned-out cottages containing the charred corpses of women and children...Although later on I had to be the continual witness of far more terrible scenes, yet the picture of those half-burned-out huts at the edge of the forest beside the Dvina, with whole families dead within them, remains indelibly engraved on my mind.